Who could England play in the World Cup 2018 knockout rounds?

 They’ll play Friday 6th July at 7pm.

-England’s opponents will either be the winners of Group E (Brazil, Switzerland, Costa Rica or Serbia) or the runner-up of Group F (Germany, Mexico, Sweden or South Korea).
+England’s opponents will either be Brazil (the winners of Group E) or Mexico (the runner-up of Group F).

 If England finish second in Group G and win their round of 16 Match…